Resuscitation (album)

-Resuscitation is an album released by Detroit, Michigan electronic music duo ADULT. in 2001.
+Resuscitation is a 2001 album released by American electronic music duo ADULT.
 Before this release, ADULT.'s output had consisted of various EPs and 12 inch singles released independently; this is actually a compilation album of many of their earlier singles.
 A bulk of the songs are presented on Resuscitation in remixed or re-recorded forms.

 ADULT.'s members, Adam Lee Miller (music) and Nicola Kuperus (vocals and music) distributed the album on their own label, Ersatz Audio.
-Kurperus, a visual artist, is also responsible for the album's cover art photography.
+Kuperus, a visual artist, is also responsible for the album's cover art photography.